SireneNova/Portfolio/HTML-CSS/LoginPage/ReadMe.md

 * That some browsers have individual CSS capabilities.
 I tried to make it as broadly compatible as possible.

 I was impressed that this markup language combo allowed me to achieve pretty much every effect I imagined.

+All files for viewing the page are contained in the compressed folder, loginPage.zip.

 Here is a screenshot of the page in a desktop browser: